spadma3/duck/catkin_ws/src/25-devel-saviors/obst_avoid/README.md

 THE FOLLOWING PARAMS ARE ALL TO BE CHANGED IN **DETECTOR.PY** if not stated other:

-* the number of pixels from when an object is considered for evaluation is adaptive towards the homography but if you want to change them by a factor, you can do that by adapting **self.obst_thres**
+* the number of pixels from when an object is considered for evaluation is adaptive towards the homography but if you want to change them by a factor, you can do that by adapting **self.obst_thres**.
+E.g. if You increase this value, only larger elements will be considered as obstacles, so this parameter has to be adapted with respect to the obstacles you want to detect.
+However, in the current implementation all sizes of duckies should be detected.
 * if you feel that you have smaller elements that should be detected you can also play around with the value **self.major_intertia_thres** which has impact in the object_filter function.
 Especially if you want to detect very little duckies you might want to change the criteria to 10 .
 But we do not recommend to make it lower than 10 because usually lines have an inertia_tensor_eigenval of right below 10,...
 * if some obstacles are not detected reliably during dynamic driving but very reliably in a static scene, the reason can be that they cannot be tracked amongst enough consecutive frames.
 To add all objects which are considered as obstacles as fast as possible you might set **self.min_consec_tracking** to 1
 * if you want to make the tracker a little more restrictive, the two parameters to play with are on the one hand the **y_distance** and on the other hand the **self.minimum_tracking_distance**